The sprawling suburb of Al Wathba sits along the Abu Dhabi – Al Ain highway, just 40 minutes drive from downtown.

 It is not the only place in the world where a salt structure exists in desert surroundings.
 The Siwa Oasis in Egypt, Lake Kurum in Ethiopia, not to mention the Dead Sea.

-The cooler months results in less evaporation of the water providing a long beautiful stream of aqua blue water.
+The cooler months, from November onwards, result in less evaporation of the water providing a long beautiful stream of aqua-blue water.

 2. Long Salt Lake Abu Dhabi Location